zdevito/zdevito.github.io/_posts/2022-08-05-cuda-caching-allocator.markdown

 A guide to PyTorch's CUDA Caching Allocator
 ===========================================

 The goal of the CUDA caching allocator in PyTorch is to reach a steady state where the program runs without needing to request new memory from CUDA using `cudaMalloc` and `cudaFree`.
-PyTorch relies on the CPU execution running ahead of GPU execution to hide the latency of the Python interpreter behind the more expensive CUDA operation.
+PyTorch relies on the CPU execution running ahead of GPU execution to hide the latency of the Python interpreter behind the more expensive CUDA operations.
 But these memory APIs, especially cudaFree, introduce synchronization which interfere with this process.

 To accomplish its goal, the caching allocator requests blocks of memory from CUDA and figures out ways to split up and reuse these blocks without returning them to CUDA.

 Why not just request all GPU memory and manage it inside PyTorch?
 PyTorch is not the only library to use the CUDA APIs.
 Many programs will use cuBlas, cuDNN, and NCCL all of which do some allocations on their own, and users might mix PyTorch with other CUDA-accelerated libraries we do not know about.
-Instead, if PyTorch ever uses N bytes of memory at one point, we will continue to to keep that much memory cached until a user specifically frees it via `torch.cuda.memory.empty_cache()`.
+Instead, if PyTorch ever uses N bytes of memory at one point, we will continue to to keep that N bytes cached until a user specifically frees it via `torch.cuda.memory.empty_cache()`.

 Under normal circumstances, the allocator achieves these goals and mostly lives in the background.
 But sometimes a particular set of adversarial allocations might prevent it from reaching a steady state.
-Or maybe a program runs out of memory for good reasons but it is hard read the statistics.
+Or maybe a program runs out of memory for good reasons but it is hard to read the statistics.
 In these cases, it is helpful to understand more about what the allocator is doing to debug the issue.

 This document gives an overview with pseudocode for how the allocator behaves as of August 2022.